MAPI_E_FAILONEPROVIDER and mailbox permissions

 Now we need to find all entries which concerns access rights given for a user or group (i.e. Organization management).
 The example output is shown in the Fig. 2.

 In our example, we have listed access rights to Administrator's mailbox granted for the Organization management group.
 The bottom entry informs that the group has Full Access rights to the mailbox.
 On the other hand, there is an entry (at the top of the list) which informs that Full Access rights are denied for this group (see Deny property) and it is not inherited (IsInherited flag).
 That kind of scenario may be the reason why MAPI_E_FAILONEPROVIDER error is shown when attempting to open the mailbox using a MAPI profile.
+If you see a similar duplicated entries, you can try to solve your issue by either using a new user profile or resolving the conflicts manually.

-Remove-MailboxPermission -Identity "Administrator" -User "DOMAIN52\Organization Management" -AccessRights FullAccess -deny:$true
+# Remove deny permission assigned for Administrator in the case of Organization Management Remove-MailboxPermission -Identity "Administrator" -User "DOMAIN52\Organization Management" -AccessRights FullAccess -deny:$true

 And confirm by typing: y in the confirmation step.
 Please be aware that only not inherited rights may be removed this way.
 There may be more permission conflicts in your environment and they all have to be resolved for the mailbox used as synchronization service account in the CodeTwo Exchange Sync.
+If you need to add permissions for a mailbox, you can use the following command:

 - Applies to: CodeTwo Exchange Sync